-- 1. While the data is a tool to aid the ranking of carcasses, the judge reserves the right to make official placing based on current industry practices and markets.
+- While the data is a tool to aid the ranking of carcasses, the judge reserves the right to make official placing based on current industry practices and markets.
 All decisions made by the judge are final. - 2.
-Goats will be evaluated to determine % Boneless Trimmed Retail Cuts (BTRC) - % BTRC = 49.94 (0.085 x Hot Carcass Weight) - (4.38 x Back Fat at the 12th Rib) - (3.53 x Body Wall Thickness) - + (2.46 x Rib Eye Area at the 12th Rib) - 3.
+Goats will be evaluated to determine % Boneless Trimmed Retail Cuts (BTRC)

+% BTRC = 49.94 - (0.085 x Hot Carcass Weight)

+- (4.38 x Back Fat at the 12th Rib) - (3.53 x Body Wall Thickness) - + (2.46 x Rib Eye Area at the 12th Rib) - 3.
 Yield Grade = $(BF \times 10) + 0.4$ - 4.
-There will be no minimum or maximum live weight. - 5.
-There will be no minimum or maximum carcass weight.
-The carcass weight will be factored into the equation.
+There will be no minimum or maximum live weight. - Hanging carcass weights are 30 lbs. minimum and no maximum.
+Carcasses not meeting weight rules will not be judged.
+The carcass weight will be factored into the equation. - 6.
 All exhibitors must pay \$2.00/head for every animal delivered to the carcass contest to help cover the cost of a judge.
-Payment will be collected at carcass drop-off. - 6.
-A correctly completed Drug Use Notification Form (DUNF) will need to be submitted electronically for each animal entered in the carcass show prior to drop-off.
-See page 50 for instructions.
+Payment will be collected at carcass drop-off. - A correctly completed Drug Use Notification Form (DUNF) will need to be submitted electronically for each animal entered in the carcass show prior to drop-off.
+See page 48 for instructions.